PUMNL/nl.pum.dsa/README.md

 * Requires an option group "DSA Rate" (name "dsa_rate"), containing e.g. "0%" (value 0), "20%" (value 20) and "100%" (value 100).
 * This option group is NOT automatically added yet.
 * Make sure to link the DSA activity to your cases in your case management xml files.
-* Requires additional values for option group "Activity Status": "Payable" (name "dsa_payable", value e.g. 1501), "Paid" (name "dsa_paid", value e.g. 1502).
-Both inactive(!).
+* Requires additional values for option group "Activity Status": "Payable" (mandatory name "dsa_payable", unique value e.g. 1501), "Paid" (mandatory name "dsa_paid", unique value e.g. 1502).
+* Make sure both statusses are set active: they will be removed from any non-DSA activity status list by this extension.
 * These options are NOT automatically added yet.
 ***